 Matt Cavanaugh evaluated methods for establishing no-mow fine fescues on golf courses for his M.Sc., which he received in 2012.
 Matt then worked in industry, returned to conduct research in our program, and in 2015 became the Assistant Superintendent at Rush Creek Golf Club in Maple Grove, MN.

 Kari Hugie conducted applied research on low-input turfgrass species and marketing research on consumer attitudes about low-input turfgrass traits.
-She completed her M.Sc. in 2013 and then joined the cotton breeding program at Texas A&M. Kari was awarded her Ph.D. in 2015 and is now a researcher with the USDA-ARS in Florence, South Carolina where she continues to work on cotton.
+She completed her M.Sc. in 2013 and then joined the cotton breeding program at Texas A&M. Kari was awarded her Ph.D. in 2015 and is now a researcher with Syngentawhere she works in breeding and genetics.

 Eric Koeritz received his Ph.D. in plant breeding and molecular genetics in 2014.
 His Ph.D. work focused on both best management practices for perennial ryegrass seed production and using metabolomics to improve rust resistance in perennial ryegrass.
 Eric is currently is working on corn breeding and genetics with Syngenta.

 Josh Friell led our first major research efforts on roadside turfgrasses beginning in 2010.
 His Ph.D. work resulted in a number of publications and helped us continue to lead in the area of roadside turfgrass research.
 He successfully defended his Ph.D. in 2014 and now works at The Toro Company, where he works with the Center for Advanced Turf Technology group.